DragosPTest/platzi-fake-store-karate-api-automation/README.md

 ## Overview:
 **This project is a Karate-DSL API Automation framework, built to validate core endpoints and core logic of the Platzi Fake Store API.
-It covers users and products with both happy paths and negative scenarios.**
+It covers users and authentication with both happy paths and negative scenarios.**

 ## Purpose:
 Created this project to demonstrate my ability to design, implement and maintain